COVID-19, persistent stress create school staff shortages, unions say | CBC News

 "If this happens, we will make every effort to advise parents the night before.
 We encourage parents to have contingency plans in place and to monitor their email for updates from their school."

-Before considering a temporary closure of an in-person class, the OCDSB says it first ensures whether the classroom teacher is able to support students remotely before determining if it is better to re-assign a teacher or educational assistant, or move a class, instead of cancelling the class.
+Before considering a temporary closure, the OCDSB said it first ensures whether the classroom teacher is able to support students remotely before determining if it is better to re-assign a teacher or educational assistant or move a class instead of cancelling the class.

 The board added it continues to hire casual and occasional staff to increase the supply of available replacements.